kosli-dev/cli/docs.kosli.com/content/tutorials/following-a-git-commit-to-service-execution/_index.md

         In this tutorial" then you might have skipped ahead."
      These were our exact first three words!
      I've tried to add initial context.
+     I think we are still missing step 2 (see below)

-     I think we are also still missing step 4.
+     I think we are still missing step 4.
 -->

 # Following a git commit to service execution